TykTechnologies/tyk-docs-hugo/tyk-docs/content/troubleshooting/tyk-gateway/support-information.md

 detailed information about the gateway binary, including the go version it was built with, the operating system and architecture.

-- If you're running an an older version, `tyk --version` prints out the release version for your gateway binary.
+- If you're running an an older version < 5.2.3, `tyk --version` prints out the release version for your gateway binary. release version for your gateway binary.

 The binary is installed in `/opt/tyk-gateway/tyk` by default.
 If your